Klipkuile River Bush Camp

 - Binoculars & Cameras

-- Swimwear (Robust farm 'swimwear' as staining by algae is likely.
-PT shorts and an old T-shirt will befit the active and adventurous bather.)
+- Swimwear (Robust farm 'swimwear' as staining by algae is likely)

-- First-aid kit and basic medications - nearest town is 30 minutes drive.
+- First-aid kit and basic medications - nearest town is 45 minutes drive away

 - Insect repellent